W Idioms

 wrapped up in

-- thinking about or interested only in one thing
+- to be thinking about or interested in only one thing

-He is always wrapped up in playing with his computer.
+My friend is wrapped up in his school project today.

-- cause a lot of trouble or damage to something
+- to cause a lot of trouble or damage to something

 The hurricane wreaked havoc on the small town.

-- remove (an amount) from a business record, cancel (a debt)
+- to remove an amount of money from a business record, to cancel a debt

-The bank was forced to write off a large amount of its debt.
+The bank was forced to write off a very large loan.

-- accept (a loss or trouble) and not worry any more about it
+- to accept a loss or trouble and not worry any more about it

-After our trip to Vietnam I spent a couple of weeks writing it up for a travel magazine.
+After our trip to Russia, I spent a week writing up our story for a travel magazine.

 wrong side of the tracks